devtron-labs/devtron/docs/user-guide/creating-application/deployment-template.md

   value: []
 ```

-This is used to give arguments to command
+This is used to give arguments to command.

 ### Command